google/peripheral-customization-pwa/docs/services.md

 - `setLed`: Sets the color of the device on a specific zone
 - `setInput`: Sets the input of a key binding
 - `requestInputBindings`: Retrieves all of the device input bindings
-- `setDpiLevel`: Sets the DPI value on a level
+- `setCpiLevel`: Sets the CPI value on a level
-- `requestDpiLevels`: Retrieves all of the device DPI levels
+- `requestCpiLevels`: Retrieves all of the device CPI levels